gukihuman/algorithms-python-hiryanov/README.md

 ***
 >Features:
 - Tests for most of the answers.
-- Every contest-answer has separated file with additional code for an upload purpose.
+- Every answer from contest has a separated file with additional code for the upload purpose.
-- Every answer has detailed description of the task (as a comment inside code).
+- Every answer has a detailed description of the task (as a comment inside code).

 >Some explanations:

-Most of the answers is written as functions.
+Most of the answers are written as functions.
-You can put them in another file as modules.
+You can put them in another file as module.
-Tests use functions of answers as modules (via import).
+Tests use answers as modules (via import).
 Tests is printing results when running.

+But answers from the first lecture aren't written as functions.
+It's been made for the better understanding by novices.
+Also the answers from the first lecture don't have tests.
+The tasks are visual and you need to run the main code to see the result.
+There is some tasks in the course which are visual also and don't have tests as well.

+Sometimes files from different lectures are opened at the same time.
+Names of files starts from the number of the lecture, e.g. "L01".
+It's been made for the better navigate purpose.

-Files with upload-suffix contains additional code.
+Files with upload-suffix have been written to send it in the course-testing site.
+This files contains additional code below the main.
-The code is able to get some input data and give some output data (via print).
+This code is able to get some input data and give some output data (via print).
-Using a good editor (like PyCharm), you can collapse a whole function in one line.
+Using a good editor (like the PyCharm), you can collapse a whole function in one line.
-It's much easier to read an additional code this way.
+It's much easier to read additional code this way.

-Some tasks are visual, e.g. tasks of 'Turtle' from Lecture 01.
-There is no written tests for it.
-Just run the files and look at the result.

-Names of the files inside lectures-directories always starts from the number of a lecture.
-It has been made for a better navigate purpose.
-Becouse sometimes files from different lectures are opened at the same time.